 Refuges for women leaving domestic abuse are often unable to take pets, including dogs.
 Dogs Trust offers free and confidential foster care while their owner is in a refuge.

-Cats Protection Paws Protect
+Cats Protection Lifeline

 Cats Protection has a network of fosterers that provides a retreat for cats of people going into a refuge until the owner has a safe place to live and they can be reunited.
 The Paws Protect program covers all the costs of fostering, including cat food, bowls, beds and vaccinations, and they can also give you updates so you know your cat is receiving the best care.